witoldsz/angular-http-auth/README.md

 that was logged in.
 The `authService` will then retry all the requests previously failed due to HTTP 401 response.

+In the event that a requested resource returns an HTTP 403 response (i.e. the user is authenticated but not authorized to access the resource), the user's request is discarded and the 'event:auth-authorizationRequired' message is broadcased from $rootScope.

 ###Typical use case:

 * somewhere (some service or controller) the: `$http(...).then(function(response) { do-something-with-response })` is invoked,